Programs in Mathematics

 In exceptional circumstances a student may be prepared to take a graduate mathematics or statistics course in the final year.
-Students wishing approval to take such a course and to count it towards the Honours requirements should consult with the department's Undergraduate Committee.
+Students wishing approval to take such a course and to count it towards the Honours requirements must consult with the department's Undergraduate Committee.
 All course substitutions in a student’s program require approval by the Undergraduate Student Office, College of Arts and Science.

 Students who complete an introductory course in statistical methodology that is essentially equivalent to STAT 242 may use such a course to satisfy the prerequisite requirements provided by STAT 242.
 However, such students will be required to add an additional approved 3 credit-unit course in statistics, mathematics or an area of application to their programs.

 Up to 15 credit units may be obtained from the first-year offerings in mathematics depending on the courses taken and the order in which they are taken.
 For detailed information on which courses may be taken for credit please see the Academic Information and Policies section.

 The major average in Mathematics programs includes the grades earned in: